TrustedFirmware-M/tf-m-extras/docs/partitions/dice_protection_environment/dice_protection_environment.rst

 pair from the accumulated context information for that certificiate and certifies the public key.

-- If the input layer (layer linked to context) is already finalised, then it creates a new leaf layer certficiate with no measurements.
+- If the input certificate context (certificate linked to component context) is already finalised, then it creates a new leaf certficiate with no measurements.

-- If the input layer is not finalised, then it creates a leaf layer certificate with all the measurements accumulated for that layer.
+- If the input certificate context is not finalised, then it creates a leaf certificate with all the measurements accumulated for that certificate context.

 - Adds label (if supplied) to list of measurements.